topcoder-platform/community-app/README.md

 6. To run the App use:
     -   `$ npm start` To run the App in normal mode.
 The frontend will be served from `/build` folder.
 The Topcoder backend to use will be chosen depending on `NODE_ENV` value;
     -   `$ npm run dev` To run the App with development tools.
 In this case the frontend is build in memory by server and uses dev tools like redux-devtools.
 The Topcoder backend to use will be chosen depending on `NODE_ENV` value.
-This demands dev dependencies installed at the firts step.
+This demands dev dependencies installed at the first step.

 If you run the App locally against development Topcoder backend you should access the App as `local.topcoder-dev.com:3000`.
 Prior doing this you should add into your `/etc/hosts` the line `127.0.0.1 local.topcoder-dev.com`.
 To login into development Topcoder backend use `accounts.topcoder-dev.com/members` to login.
 Log out at `www.topcoder-dev.com`, or just wipe out auth cookies.